AdvaitU/python-web-scraper/README.md

 For Homework 4 (Week 6), I made a Python web scraper that scrapes the Highest Daily Temperature data from the Met Office UK website for major Indian cities and then plots it using matplotlib and exports it into a CSV document.
 The webscraper finds all the links to major Indian cities and states from the page and then parses the HTML file to retrieve the necessary date from <span> tags.

-Note: The explanation for all the steps is in the Jupyter Notebook attached - [python webscraper.ipynb](./python webscraper.ipynb)
+Note: The explanation for all the steps is in the Jupyter Notebook attached.
 Note: I used Joe James' tutuorial as reference for this homework.
 Link [here](https://www.youtube.com/watch?v=zD0FDYI5_rs).
+Note: The exported CSV file is attached in the Repo.

 I explored the following modules for this homework:
 - requests